lacikovaM/first-impression/README.md

 For this game, I illustrated pexeso cards for learning the basics of first aid and telephone numbers of police, ambulance and the police in the Czech Republic I also created magnets and illustrations of dangerous and safe situations.

+You can find the whole presentation of the project [here](https://www.mojevizenula.cz/app/webroot/files/editor/files/MV0%205%20dokumenty/MV0_5_Kydalkova_VSKK_Bezpecnost%20hrou.pdf).
 ![winners holding a prise ](images-01/MV0_foto_vyherci_5.jpg)

-You can find the whole work [here](https://www.mojevizenula.cz/app/webroot/files/editor/files/MV0%205%20dokumenty/MV0_5_Kydalkova_VSKK_Bezpecnost%20hrou.pdf).